solodev/cloud-documentation/src/Users/Users Overview/index.md

 # Users Overview

-Modify a user’s details, and delete a user from your Solodev Cloud.
+Modify a user’s details or delete a user from your Solodev Cloud.
 You can also view the latest files a user has worked on, what apps they can access, and which groups they are members of.

 <img src="../../../images/users-overview.jpg" alt="users-overview" style="width: 100%; display: block"></a>